360 Camera Pipeline

 # 3.2.
 Submitting data to start map construction

-Now you can use Immersal's processing script 'submit-images-and-json.py' to upload the data to the Immersal server for map construction.
-Inside the script, you need to specify URL of Immersal server, your Immersal token, the map name, and the image directory.
+Now you can use Immersal's processing script submit-images-and-json.py to upload the data to the Immersal server for map construction.
+Inside the script, you need to specify the URL of the Immersal server, your Immersal token, the map name, and the image directory.
 Please note that the map name must consist of letters or numbers (A-Z/a-z/0-9), and must not contain spaces or special characters (such as -, _, /, etc.).

-Please pay special attention when there are many images, it is recommended to use a wired network for uploading (to prevent interruptions in the middle).
-If the console output shows “error”: “none” at the end, it indicates a successful upload; otherwise, an error message will be printed.
+Please pay special attention when there are many images; it is recommended to use a wired network for uploading (to prevent interruptions in the middle).
+If the console output shows "error": "none" at the end, it indicates a successful upload; otherwise, an error message will be printed.

 Script for submitting data to Immersal server